SAME SEX FEMALE COUPLES RECOGNISED AS CO-PARENTS

 While this should be largely an administrative process, the procedure is detailed.
 It requires Court Application, Affidavits and Statements to be furnished to the court.
 The child must also be joined as a party to the proceedings.
 This is to ensure that the child’s constitutional right to be heard in the proceedings, is vindicated.
 Care should therefore be taken, and legal advice obtained, to ensure success.

-If you have any queries about retrospective registration, please email me at email@example.com
+If you have any queries about retrospective registration, please call Alan Finnerty on 01 637 6200.
+Or you can email him at email@example.com